-Tenant-based vouchers that the MTW PHA is currently project basing on the Plan Year.
+Tenant-based vouchers that the MTW PHA is currently project basing in the Plan Year.
 These include only those in which at least an AHAP is already in place at the beginning of the Plan Year.
 Select one of the following to indicate the "Planned Status by the End of Plan Year: "Committed, Leased, or Issued."
 In column three, indicate if the unit is included in RAD.

 PROPERTY NAME NUMBER OF PROJECT- BASED VOUCHERS PLANNED STATUS AT END OF PLAN YEAR RAD?
 DESCRIPTION OF PROJECT Skyline Terrace (Addison Phase I) 168 Leased No HAP Contract in place.
-First Phase of Addison Redevelopment Lofts at Bentley (Addison Phase II) 64 Leased No HAP Contract in place.
-Phase II at Addison Terrace Redevelopment Addison Phase III (Middle Hill) 37 Leased No HAP Contract in place.
-Third phase of Addison Terrace Redevelopment Addison Phase IV (Kelly Hamilton Homes) 42 Leased No HAP Contract in place.
-Fourth and final phase of Addison Terrace Redevelopment Allegheny Dwellings I (Sandstone Quarry) 47 Leased No HAP Contract in place.
-Phase I of Allegheny Dwellings Redevelopment Allegheny Union Baptist Association 36 Leased No HAP Contract in place.
+Lofts at Bentley (Addison Phase II) 64 Leased No HAP Contract in place.
+Addison Phase III (Middle Hill) 37 Leased No HAP Contract in place.
+Addison Phase IV (Kelly Hamilton Homes) 42 Leased No HAP Contract in place.
+Allegheny Dwellings I (Sandstone Quarry) 47 Leased No HAP Contract in place.
+Allegheny Union Baptist Association 36 Leased No HAP Contract in place.
 Senior building.
-Crawford Square 60 Leased No Part of multi-stage HAP Contract is in place.
+The Carina (formerly North Negley Residences) 13 Leased No PBV/Gap Financing.
+HAP Contract in place.
+Cedarwood Homes 24 Leased No PBV/Gap Financing.
+HAP Contract in place.
+Crawford Square 60 Leased No HAP Contract is in place.
 Currently undergoing modernization.
 Dinwiddie III and IV 24 Leased No HAP Contract in place.
 Doughboy 9 Leased No HAP Contract in place.
 East Liberty Place South 6 Leased No HAP Contract in place.
-Hillcrest Senior Apartments 16 Leased No HAP Contract in place.
-Larimer Pointe 40 Leased No HAP Contract in place.